-iii) World Cup Series
+iv) World Cup Series

-Each year 4-6 World Cup competitions and a World Cup Final are organised over a period of 3-6 months.
-The whole series is called "the World Cup Series".
+Each year 4 - 6 World Cup competitions and a World Cup Final are organised over a period of 3 - 6 months.
+The whole series is called "The World Cup Series".
 These competitions are carried out on different continents.
 NFs may organise only one World Cup competition in each calendar year, in addition to the World Cup Final.

-iv) Continental Championships
+v) Continental Championships

-Every UIPM Continental Confederation has the right to organise Continental Championships for Senior, Junior, Under 19 and Under 17 Championships.
-Relay competitions must be included.
-Continental Championships must not take place on the same dates as the World Cup series, World Championships or CISM World Championships.
+Every UIPM Continental Confederation has the right to organise Continental Championships for Senior, Junior, Under 19, Under 17 and Under 15 age groups.
+Relay competitions may be included.
+Continental Championships for Senior and Junior age categories must not take place on the same dates as the World Cup series or World Championships.
 Continental Championships, as well as all other regional competitions organised by UIPM confederations, fall under the application of the UIPM Rules and are an integral part of the annual UIPM Calendar.
-With the agreement of the Continental Confederation and the LOC, the organiser of the Continental Championships may open the Continental Senior, Junior, Under 19 and Under 17 Championships to athletes from other continents than the host continent.

-If athlete(s) belonging to a continent other than the host continent win the competition, the Continental title and medals will be assigned to the first athlete(s) and team(s) from the host continent.
+With the agreement of the Continental Confederation and the LOC, the organiser of the Continental Championships may open the Continental Senior, Junior, Under 19, Under 17 and Under 15 Championships to athletes from other continents than the host continent.
+If athlete(s) belonging to a continent other than the host continent will be assigned to the first athlete(s) and team(s) from the host continent.

-v) Champion of Champions
+vi) Champion of Champions